-Using topic clusters on your website is helpful in showcasing your knowledge, organizing your website content, and providing useful, easy-to-find information for site visitors.
-But that’s not all content clusters can do for your website.
-They can also have positive impacts on SEO, sales efforts, and more.
+Using topic clusters as part of your website’s content marketing plan helps showcase your knowledge, organizes your website content, and provides useful information for site visitors.
+But that’s not all topic clustering can do for your website.
+Read on to learn more about topic clustering’s positive impacts on SEO, sales efforts, and more.

 Better Keyword Optimization